 Lockhart starts snooping around and sneaks his way into the steam bath.
 Here he begins to look for Pembroke.
 Here, he sees pathways close up and reappear.
 These visions are because of the water he’s being administered.
 The eels are beginning to have this effect on Lockhart.
 Eventually, he meets Pembroke.
 He urges him to go back to New York.
 He tells him about the merger and how Pembroke’s signature is required.
 Pembroke refuses by saying that he’s not well.
 He also tells Lockhart about what they did to his father.
 Pembroke finally agrees to go back to New York.

 Volmer later meets with Lockhart and they discuss the history of the place.
 Lockhart steals Pembroke’s file.
 Lockhart meets with a few of the other rich people including one Mrs. Watkins who is taken in for her treatment.
 Lockhart later meets the pretty girl.
 She says her name is Hannah and that she is a special patient at the spa.
 She has a little vial around her next and says that those are vitamins that she needs to take.
 Hannah at this point doesn’t know that she is the daughter of Volmer.
-She also doesn’t know that the vial contains the life-giving serum which has kept her from aging all these centuries.
+She also doesn’t know that the vial contains the life-giving serum which has kept her from aging for almost two centuries.
 Hannah tells Lockhart that no one ever leaves the spa.

 Lockhart demands for Pembroke